chiehhsi/Expression_Recognition/README.md

 ## Prerequisites

 Make sure installed these prerequisites before running the code.
-The installation can be done using `pip`
+The installation can be done by using `pip`
 ```bash
 - Python 3.7.6
 - matplotlib 3.1.2